hjudgesac/UnifiedJoule/run_booster/run_btp_booster.md

 7. Leave the default **Formation Name**.
 Under the Include System area choose the following and click **Next**. </br>
   SAP Build WorkZone System: <Choose the SAP Build Work Zone created earlier>
   SAP Cloud Identity Services System: <Choose the Cloud Identity Services Tenant>
   Additional systems based on your specific scenario.
-In this example we are setting up Joule for SAP SuccessFactors and SAP S/4HANA Cloud so choose the appropriate sytem that is registered in the System Landscape for those respective solutions.
+In this example we are setting up Joule for SAP SuccessFactors and SAP S/4HANA Cloud Public Edition so choose the appropriate sytem that is registered in the System Landscape for those respective solutions.
 ![run_booster](11.jpg)

 10. Confirm the validation check is successful and click **Next**.</br>